January

-January is the first month of the year in the Julian and Gregorian calendars and is also the first of seven months to have a length of 31 days.
+January is the first month of the year in the Julian and Gregorian calendars.
+Its length is 31 days.
 The first day of the month is known as New Year's Day.
 It is, on average, the coldest month of the year within most of the Northern Hemisphere (where it is the second month of winter) and the warmest month of the year within most of the Southern Hemisphere (where it is the second month of summer).
 In the Southern hemisphere, January is the seasonal equivalent of July in the Northern hemisphere and vice versa.

 Ancient Roman observances during this month include Cervula and Juvenalia, celebrated January 1, as well as one of three Agonalia, celebrated January 9, and Carmentalia, celebrated January 11.
 These dates do not correspond to the modern Gregorian calendar.